Shravana Kumara

-Shravana Kumara (श्रवण कुमार) is a character mentioned in the ancient Hindu text Ramayana.
+Shravan Kumara (श्रवण कुमार) is a character mentioned in the ancient Hindu text Ramayana.
 He is best known for his filial piety towards his parents.
 He was killed accidentally by King Dasharatha.

 Life

-Shravana Kumara's parents, Shantanu and Gyanvanti (Malaya), were hermits.
+Shravana Kumara's parents, Shantanu and Jnanavanti (Malaya), were hermits.
 They were both blind.
 When they became aged, Shravana wanted to take them to the four most sacred places of Hindu pilgrimage to purify the soul.
 Since Shravana Kumara could not afford the transport, he decided to put each parent in a basket and tie each basket to an end of a bamboo pole, which he would carry on his shoulder while on their pilgrimage.

 According to Punjabi folklore, Shravana's mother was distantly related to King Dasharatha.